 When you board the bus, let the driver know the route you’re transferring to and where that transfer will be made, so that he or she can contact your connecting bus and inform the other driver.
 Once the connecting driver has been contacted, he or she will be required to wait up to two minutes past the scheduled departure time at the transfer location.
 Every effort will be made to assist passengers in completing transfers without significantly delaying service to others.

 When you’re about half a block from your destination, pull the yellow cord that runs along the window to request a stop.
-As soon as it is safe, the driver will stop the bus and open the doors.
+The driver will stop the bus at the next safely accessible, designated stop and open the doors.

 Please use the rear door to exit the bus when other passengers are waiting to board.
 Use the front door if you need the operator to kneel the bus or extend the ramp.
 The operator will do so upon request.
 When exiting the bus, watch for traffic and use caution.
 For your own safety, never walk in front of the bus.